AchalJ/bb-dashboard-welcome/readme.txt

 == Changelog ==

+= 1.0.3 - February 18, 2017 =
+*   Multisite: Fixed duplicate template bug on main site settings
+*   Multisite: Added an option to hide settings from sub-sites
+*   Multisite: Activating template from main site will work on all sub-sites

 = 1.0.2 - February 17, 2017 =
 *   Added multisite support
 *   Added support for saved "row" templates